Erika M. Sparby, PhD

 2012

-Week-long workshop and two-course sequence on teaching first-year composition courses and classroom visits from First-Year Composition administrators
+• Week-long workshop and two-course sequence on teaching first-year composition courses that included classroom visits from First-Year Composition administrators

 2011